Building and Styling UI Components Using Tailwind CSS

 Building common UI components

 When developing a website or application, it's common to encounter certain UI components that are widely used across different projects.
-In this section, we'll explore the process of building four standard UI components: buttons, forms, navigation, and cards with images.
+In this section, we'll explore the process of building four standard UI components: buttons, forms, navigation, and image cards.

 Buttons are important elements on websites that allow users to perform actions.
 Tailwind CSS makes it easy to create customizable buttons.
 Here's a simple guide to creating buttons with Tailwind CSS: